What is relapsing-remitting multiple sclerosis?

 - Avoid smoking.

-- Get a moderate amount of exercise and enough sleep may help reduce relapses.
+- Get a moderate amount of exercise and enough sleep.

 - Multiple sclerosis affects young people in their 20’s and 30’s.

-- MS affects the way your muscles and eyes work and how you tolerate heat.
+- MS affects the way your muscles and eyes work.

-- Although there is no cure, medications can help you manage your symptoms.
+- Although there is no cure, medicines can help you manage your symptoms.

 - Adopting a healthy life-style can also help you manage your disease.